 There is no accountability to review or even remember past predictions.
-This is a common attribute about predictions and prediction making.
+This is a common attribute of predictions and prediction-making.
 The retailer expecting growth based on a prediction that didn’t come to fruition has no one to blame but themselves for believing it.

 The best predictions…

 Make your own prediction that is aligned with your personal dreams and business goals.

 Here is my personal prediction: It’s going to be the best year yet because we’re aligning our personal and business goals with a strategic plan of action to make it happen.